edenai/unity-plugin/README.md

 ```

 ### Yoda
-You can use the plugin to interact with your data in your Unity project.
+You can use the plugin to interact with your data using [YoDa](https://app.edenai.run/bricks/edenai-products/askyoda/default)
+in your Unity project.
 #### SendYodaRequest
 This function is designed to send a request to interact with your data and retrieve the generated text.